TomHickling/MultiSessionShadow/README.md

 If you are using a user account rather than a Service Principal you can remove teh Service Principal parts and just add and run:
 Add-RdsAccount -DeploymentUrl https://rdbroker.wvd.microsoft.com -Credential "<UPN@domain.com>"

-Credit goes to Garry Downs at Ultima for creating the originals
+Credit goes to Garry Down at Ultima for creating the originals